itucsdb1628/itucsdb1628/docs/index.rst

    * Berkay Giriş         150130060

-* ListTo is a social media website where people enjoy listening to music more than ever.
+* ListnTo is a social media website where people enjoy listening to music more than ever.
-* ListTo users can play songs, share their opinions about songs and chat with each other.
+* ListnTo users can play songs, share their opinions about songs and chat with each other.
-* ListTo offer user to Homepage,Menu bar, user details, timeline and posts, reposts, likes and comments, searching users, sugessting songs, notifications, music page and messaging system.
+* ListnTo offer user to Homepage,Menu bar, user details, timeline and posts, reposts, likes and comments, searching users, suggesting songs, notifications, music page and messaging system.